- Michael Thompson

 If you don’t ask, you won’t get

 Throughout my career, I’ve worked with successful entrepreneurs, coaches, and creatives.
-These people are scattered all over the globe and they come in all different shapes and sizes.
+These people are scattered all over the globe and they come in many different shapes and sizes.

 However, like Jobs, the one characteristic they all have in common is they know that no one is coming to save them and it is up to them — and only them — to go after what they want.

 When most people think about taking a chance, they paralyze themselves thinking about all the negative things that could happen.

 They allow their self-talk to be flooded with “What if” statements like, “What if I get rejected?”
 “What if they laugh at me?” and “What if I’m not ready?”